xietanu/pico8-pinball/README.md

 **Pre-Alpha**: Terra Nova pinball is currently under active development, is missing major features and is likely to change frequently.

 ## Controls
-- ⬅️/➡️: Control the left/right flippers respectively.
+- ⬅️/➡️: Controls the left/right flippers respectively (default, can be changed in the menu).
+Debug (only works with default controls):
 - 🅾️: Add a new pinball to the table.
 - ❎: Show/hide the colliders